Top 10 Malcolm Young AC/DC Songs

 That same imagination for placing twisting, turning and churning metronome riffs behind Angus and singer Bon Scott is what made AC/DC’s rhythm section (completed by Cliff Williams and most often Phil Rudd) simply impossible to beat.
-(Oh!
-That bridge beginning around 2:30!)
+(Oh, that bridge beginning around 2:30!)
 Add the savvy commercial instincts producer ‘Mutt’ Lange, and its no wonder "Touch Too Much" remains an all-time AC/DC classic.

 Here’s another typically underrated obscurity from AC/DC’s Australian debut, and another rare and priceless glimpse of Malcolm Young: lead guitarist.
 Only this time, Angus keeps his twitchy fingers under wraps for the duration so that Mal’s admittedly less flashy, but extremely tasteful and, not surprisingly, sweetly bluesy soloing style can take all the glory.

 Better hang onto your hat now, though, because AC/DC songs don’t come any more aggressive or electrifying than the normally understated Powerage album’s official freak-out moment, "Riff Raff."
 And, just like the title suggests, this pedal-to-the-metal hard rocker finds both Malcolm and Angus peeling off deft fingerings in between cathartic power chords with abandon.
 AC/DC defined.

-Listen up, now!
 For all of AC/DC’s untouchable hard-rock force and bluster, every diehard fan knows that their genius is often revealed by less overwhelming, dynamic diverse album cuts like the masterful, terminally underrated "Overdose."
-Here, Malcolm Young’s rhythm guitar achieves a rolling groove of absolutely hypnotic proportions, steadily building up tension and momentum until the final release is as rewarding as that of any song in AC/DC’s canon.
+Here, Malcolm Young’s rhythm guitar achieved a rolling groove of absolutely hypnotic proportions, steadily building up tension and momentum until the final release is as rewarding as that of any song in AC/DC’s canon.

-Finally, although we’ve probably managed to surprise, now and then, along the way, we felt there was simply no better capper for our list of the best AC/DC Malcolm Young Songs than the iconic, explosive, rampaging anthem known as "Let There Be Rock."
-Even better, we bring you this epic juggernaut backed by a special clip featuring Malcolm Young’s isolated rhythm guitar track, in all it’s raw, distorted, yet always preternaturally precise glory.
-If the Rock and Roll Hall of Fame could bronze a rhythm guitar track, this would be the ultimate expression of the form, right here.
+Finally, although we’ve probably managed to a few surprises along the way, we felt there was simply no better capper for our list of the best AC/DC Malcolm Young Songs than the iconic, explosive, rampaging anthem known as "Let There Be Rock."
+Even better, we bring you this epic juggernaut backed by a special clip featuring Malcolm Young’s isolated rhythm guitar track, in all its raw, distorted, yet always preternaturally precise glory.
+If the Rock & Roll Hall of Fame could bronze a rhythm guitar track, this would be the ultimate expression of the form.